MetOffice/lfric_core/documentation/source/how_to_use_it/testing/index.rst

 .. figure:: /how_to_use_it/images/testing_continuum.svg
    :alt: Diagram showing a continuous ribbon of unit testing to integration
-         testing to system testing, with a second, de-emphesised, integration testing beyond that.
+         testing to system testing, with a second, de-emphasised, integration testing beyond that.
    :align: center